istSOS/istSOS4/docs/mkdocs/docs/tutorial/install.md

 Installing istSOS4 is straightforward with Docker.
 Follow these steps to get started.

 ## Prerequisites

+### Docker
 Before proceeding, ensure you have Docker installed on your machine.
 If not, download and install Docker from the [official Dokcer website](https://docs.docker.com/get-docker/).

-For detailed installation instructions, refer to the [Docker documentation](https://docs.docker.com/get-docker/).
+For detailed installation instructions, please refer to the [Docker documentation](https://docs.docker.com/get-docker/).

-## Jupiter Notebook
+### JupiterLab
-To participate in the hands-on tutorial, make sure Jupyter Notebook is available on your system.
+To participate in the hands-on tutorial, make sure JupyterLab is available on your system.

-### Installing Jupyter Notebook
-If Jupyter Notebook is not already installed, follow these platform-specific instructions:
+If JupyterLab is not already installed, follow these platform-specific instructions:

 - Linux User: Install Jupyter Notebook by following the guide on the [official Jupyter website](https://jupyter.org/install).
-- Windows User: Use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html) to install Jupyter Notebook.
+- Windows User: Use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html) to install Jupyter Notebook and this [package](https://anaconda.org/conda-forge/jupyterlab) to install JupyterLab.

-### Using Docker
+### Using JupyterLab from a Docker
 Alternatively, you can use a Docker image that comes with Jupyter Notebook pre-installed.
 Run the following command to start the Docker container with Jupyter Notebook:

 ```sh